General Offensive of 1 March 1949

-The General Offensive of 1 March 1949 (Serangan Umum 1 Maret 1949) was a military offensive during the Indonesian National Revolution where the city of Yogyakarta was held by Indonesian troops for six hours.
+The General Offensive of 1 March 1949 (Serangan Umum 1 Maret 1949; Javanese: ꦱꦺꦫꦤ꧀ꦒꦤ꧀ ꦈꦩꦸꦩ꧀ ꧇꧑꧇ ꦩꦫꦺꦠ꧀ ꧇꧑꧙꧔꧙; Dutch: Algemeen offensief van 1 maart 1949) was a military offensive during the Indonesian National Revolution where the city of Yogyakarta was held by Indonesian troops for six hours.
 This played an important role in causing international pressure to be exerted on the Netherlands.

 Background

 Frustrated at negotiations with the republic and believing it weakened by both the Darul Islam and Madiun insurgencies, the Dutch launched a military offensive on 19 December 1948 which it termed Operatie Kraai' (Operation Crow).
 By the following day it had conquered the city of Surakarta and Yogyakarta, the location of the temporary republican capital.
-By the end of December, all major republican held cities in Java and Sumatra were in Dutch hands.
+By the end of December, all major republican-held cities in Java and Sumatra were in Dutch hands.
 The republican president, vice-president, and all but six Republic of Indonesia ministers were captured by Dutch troops and exiled to Bangka Island off the east coast of Sumatra.
 In areas surrounding Yogyakarta and Surakarta, republican forces refused to surrender and continued to wage a guerrilla war under the leadership of republican military chief of staff General Sudirman who had escaped the Dutch offensives.
 An emergency republican government, the Emergency Government of the Republic of Indonesia (PDRI), was established in West Sumatra.